 The Museum seeks to portray the ethnic diversity that is found in Melville and area, and to preserve the history of early Lutheran education in our province.

-The Heritage Museum presently contains about 4000 exhibits with about 1000 books including textbooks in German, English, Greek, Ukrainian and Latin.
+The Heritage Museum presently has over 10000 artifacts with about 1000 books including textbooks in German, English, Greek, Ukrainian and Latin.
 The 22 rooms of exhibits span three floors of the building.
 Artifacts and histories of local, provincial and national interest which include Chapel, Library, Grand Trunk Pacific/CNR, Military and Sports History, over 100 original black and white framed photographs depicting Melville’s first quarter century as well as murals and a gift shop.

 The majority of the exhibits contained with in the station include various pieces of communications equipment, from telegraphs, and telephones.
 There are also records from the Grand Trunk Railway and CNR, including employee records.